CumulusNetworks/docs/content/cumulus-netq-40/Whats-New/Command-Changes.md

 toc: 4
 ---

-A number of commands have changed in this release to accommodate the addition of new options or to simplify their syntax.
+Many commands have changed in this release to accommodate the addition of new options or to simplify their syntax.
 Additionally, new commands have been added and others have been removed.
 A summary of those changes is provided here.

 ## New Commands